 I’ve learned to say no. I say no to so much these days, you wouldn’t believe it.
-Over the last three and a half years, since we decided to leave the city and have our second baby, I’ve said no to speaking gigs, leading workshops, giving sessions, coaching writers, big beautiful book projects; I’ve said no to exciting travels, to parties, to weddings, to hanging out; I’ve said no to buying new clothes, to renovating the kitchen, to shiny magazines, to television, to social media.
+Since we decided to leave the city and have our second baby, I’ve said no to speaking gigs, leading workshops, giving sessions, coaching writers, big beautiful book projects; I’ve said no to exciting travels, to parties, to weddings, to hanging out; I’ve said no to buying new clothes, to renovating the kitchen, to shiny magazines, to television, to social media.

 Honestly, sometimes it amazes me that there’s anything left.
 But there is.
 There’s plenty.
 The more I let go of, the clearer one thing becomes to me.
 I talked to a friend about it the other day.
 I said:

 I’m slowly realizing exactly how little that fits into a human life.

 She smiled a hesitant smile – what a depressing thought, right?
 But I don’t think it is.
-It goes against everything we learn growing up in this culture.
+It goes against everything we are taught to believe growing up in this culture.
 You can have it all.
 You can do it all.
-You deserve it all.
 If only you learn how to multi task, become more stress resilient, manage your time, make the money, put in the hours, shape up, become leaner, faster – you can have it all.

 It’s not true.

 I don’t believe that anymore.
 The more of the noise, the distractions and obligations I remove from my own life, the clearer it becomes:

-If we are to experience our life, and what we do in our days, fully, wholeheartedly, we can only ever do one thing at a time.
+If we are to experience our life fully, wholeheartedly, we need to do less.